randomseed-io/bankster/README.md

 thrown, how the protocols behave) for Bankster's core axis: `Currency`, `Money`, `Registry` records and the `Monetary`, `Scalable` and `Accountable` protocols.

+## Front API

+Bankster provides a curated front API under `io.randomseed.bankster.api.*` (recommended for application code).
+See `API.md` for an overview.

+For major-version stability there is a frozen API namespace:
+`io.randomseed.bankster.api.v2` and its sub-namespaces.
+It mirrors `io.randomseed.bankster.api` for the Bankster 2.x line.
+When Bankster 3 appears, the v2 API will remain available for compatibility.
+In the current release, `io.randomseed.bankster.api.v2.*` is equivalent to `io.randomseed.bankster.api.*`.

 ## Installation

 To use Bankster in your project, add the following to dependencies section of